-To construct a smaller example in which credibility is more relevant, we will use a random set of only 5,000 records for fitting and another random set of 5,000 records for testing, shown in Tables 7.4 and 7.5, and Figures 7.8 through 7.11.
-We will also do a full test using all the remaining 366,123 records not used for fitting, shown in Tables 7.6 and 7.7, and Figures 7.12 and 7.13.
+To construct a smaller example where credibility is more relevant, we will use a random set of only 5,000 records for fitting and another random set of 5,000 records for testing, shown in Tables 4 and 5 and Figures 9 through 12.
+We will also do a full test using all the remaining 366,123 records not used for fitting, shown in Tables 6 and 7 and Figures 13 and 14.